 Here at Steve’s Authentic, we’re quite proud of the product we make and the ingredients we use.
 As purists, we insist on making everything we can “in-house”.
 For the sake of simplicity or because its easier, most bakeries rely on outside suppliers who control the ingredients.
 We do the hard work because know what the results are.
 We are basically recreating the very same key lime pie Steve was making for his family and friends as a young man in Miami, in fact, some of the ingredients have gotten better over the years.

 We start with our crust, which we hand-make on a daily basis in-house.
 Other bakeries, even those touting authenticity, rely on purchasing pre-made crust from commercial factories where the “bottom line” mentality always prevails.
 As we’ve done from day-one, we make all of our crusts for all of our products here in our bakery.

 We start with a premium Graham crumb formula, baked to our specifications (trans-fat free and no high fructose corn syrup) at a specialty bakery who only make dessert crumbs.
-The particular formula we use is minimally processed, the list of ingredients is probably 20% of what you’d find in an off-the-shelf commercially made Graham cracker.
+The particular formula we use is minimally processed, the list of ingredients is probably 20% of what you’d find in an off-the-shelf commercially made Graham cracker crust.
 This is one of those cases where our ingredients have improved over the years, as we are always striving to make the best product we can, not cheapen it by reducing the quality of the ingredients.

-We incorporate 100% pure butter, basically the “glue” that holds the crumbs together.
+We incorporate 100% pure butter with the crumbs, basically the “glue” that holds the the crust together.
 When baked, the molten butter toasts the Graham crumbs while being imbedded into the crumbs themselves.
 The result, when cooled, is a rich, crisp, cookie-like consistency that cannot be rivaled by any commercially made crust.
 We’ve always done it this way, and we always will, even though there are less expensive alternatives to using butter.